anzap/ActsAsCommentable/README.md

     'Slynova\ActsAsCommentable\ActsAsCommentableServiceProvider'

-After that, the last step is to run a migration.
+The last step is to run a migration.

     php artisan migrate --package="slynova/acts-as-commentable"